shitizs24-data/powerbi-netflix-content-analysis/README.md

 ---

 ## Problem Statement
+Netflix hosts a large and diverse content library spread across countries, genres, and formats.
-With a rapidly growing content library, it becomes difficult to understand:
+Without a consolidated view, it is difficult to quickly understand:
-- What type of content Netflix focuses on
+- The balance between Movies and TV Shows
-- How content is distributed across countries and genres
+- Dominant content ratings and categories
-- Whether the platform is more movie-driven or series-driven
+- Country-wise content distribution
-- How content additions have evolved over time
+- How Netflix’s content additions have evolved over time

-This dashboard aims to simplify these questions through visual analysis.
+This dashboard solves this by presenting a single-page analytical overview of Netflix’s content catalog.

 ---